hermannhueck/product-enhancer/README.md

 These enhancement methods are provided by an implicit class for every Product which has the implicit class in scope.

+Due to the extended methods on 'scala.Product' this solution is only possible in Scaala 2.13.x and above.

 Several subsequent steps lead to the final solution.